Winchester suffering more asphalt woes

-ENGLEWOOD — Sarasota County expects to open bids today for the repaving job for its portion of Winchester Boulevard.
+ENGLEWOOD — Sarasota County opened bids Wednesday for the repaving job for its portion of Winchester Boulevard.

 County officials expect to see repaving to start along 3.5-mile Winchester North portion of the road, built in 2002, in December or January.